Closing prices for crude oil, gold and other commodities - KVIA

 The Associated Press

-Wholesale gasoline for August delivery fell 4 cents to $3.19 a gallon.
-August heating oil fell 2 cents to $3.65 a gallon.
-August natural gas fell 9 cents to $6.60 per 1,000 cubic feet.
+Wholesale gasoline for August delivery rose 5 cents to $3.25 a gallon.
+August heating oil fell 4 cents to $3.66 a gallon.
+August natural gas rose 46 cents to $7.48 per 1,000 cubic feet.